SNCFdevelopers/wcs/example/README.md

 import { environment } from './environments/environment';

 // Add this line:
-import { defineCustomElements } from 'wcs/loader';
+import { defineCustomElements, applyPolyfills } from 'wcs/loader';

 if (environment.production) {
   enableProdMode();